Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE)

 In 2016, the Australian Government instituted a requirement that all students undertaking an initial teacher education program possess levels of personal literacy and numeracy broadly equivalent to the top 30% of the population.
 Therefore, all students enrolling in an initial teacher education course must sit and pass the national Literacy and Numeracy Test (LANTITE).
 The testing process is managed by the Australian Council of Educational Research (ACER) and is part of the Victorian Institute of Teaching (VIT) teacher registration process.

-If you do not successfully complete either the literacy or the numeracy component (or both) on the first attempt, you will be referred to additional FoE support services.
-These support services are also available before your first attempt (see below).
-With only four test windows available in a year via ACER, it is highly recommended that you complete the LANTITE early in your first year of study.
+With only four test windows available in a year via ACER, it is highly recommended that you attempt the LANTITE early in your first year of study.

 Register for the next test window

-See below for details regarding the support services.
+See below for details regarding LANTITE support services available to MTeach students.
 If you have any concerns about the LANTITE, please contact your Master of Teaching Course Coordinator early in your first year of study.

-Note: If you have previously completed the test at another institution, you can submit your results.
+Note: If you have previously completed the test at another institution, let us know by submitting your results.

 Support

-If you have any concerns about the LANTITE, please contact your Master of Teaching Course Coordinator.
+If you have any questions or concerns about the LANTITE, please contact your Master of Teaching Course Coordinator.
 The best time to do so is early in the first year of your course.

 More information